Welcome to our international recruitment hub

 Sponsor licence cost

-Employer sponsor licence costs vary depending on size of business, from £536 for an organisation employing 50 people or less and with assets under £5m, to £1,476 for larger organisations.
+Employer sponsor licence costs vary depending on size of business, from £574 for an organisation employing 50 people or less, with a turnover under £15m, and assets under £7.5m, to £1,579 for larger organisations.

 The UKVI (UK Visas and Immigration) processing time for a sponsor licence is normally up to eight weeks.